On-line approach to off-line coloring problems on graphs with geometric representations

 \begin{lemma}[Sleator, Tarjan \cite{ST83}] Every path in\/ $F$ from a root to a leaf contains at most\/ $\lfloor\log_2n\rfloor$ light edges. \end{lemma}

+Every vertex of $F$ has a heavy edge to at most one of its children, so the heavy edges form a collection of paths in $F$, called \emph{heavy paths}.
+For each heavy path $P$, by the second statement of Lemma \ref{lem:subtree-game}, the graph $G[V(P)]$ is an interval filament graph, and therefore, by Theorem \ref{thm:filament}~\ref{item:filament-upper}, it can be colored properly using $O_k(1)$ colors.
+In the special case that $G$ is a game graph of $\gamIOV(k)$, the result of Kostochka and Milans \cite{KM12} implies that $2k-1$ colors even suffice.
+We start with a preliminary coloring of the vertices of $G$ that colors each heavy path as it is described above using the same set of colors, thus using $O_k(1)$ colors in total.
+Note that this is not an on-line coloring---the color of a vertex depends on the subgraph induced on the whole heavy path that contains it.

 Let $b=\lfloor\log_2n\rfloor+1$.
-For each heavy path $P$, by the second statement of Lemma \ref{lem:subtree-game}, the graph $G[V(P)]$ is an interval filament graph, so, by Theorem \ref{thm:filament} \ref{item:filament-upper}, it can be colored properly using $O_k(1)$ colors.
-In the special case that $G$ is a game graph of $\gamIOV(k)$, by the result of Kostochka and Milans \cite{KM12}, even $2k-1$ colors suffice.
-We use the same set of colors on each heavy path, so that we use $O_k(1)$ colors in total.
-We will color the subgraph of $G$ induced on each color class separately by an on-line algorithm, using $O_k((\log b)^{k-1})$ colors in $\gamABS(k)$ and $O_k(\log b)$ colors in $\gamIOV(k)$.

-Formally, we define on-line games $\gamABS(k,b)$ and $\gamIOV(k,b)$ like $\gamABS(k)$ and $\gamIOV(k)$, respectively, but with one additional constraint: \begin{enumerate} \item[(v)] there is a partition of $V(G)$ into at most $b$ blocks of vertices consecutive in the order $\prec$ such that no edge of $G$ connects vertices in the same block. \end{enumerate} It follows from Lemma \ref{lem:heavy-paths} and the definition of $b$ that the game graph of $\gamABS(k)$ or $\gamIOV(k)$ induced on each color class as explained above is a game graph of $\gamABS(k,b)$ or $\gamIOV(k,b)$, respectively.
-We will prove the following.
+By Lemma \ref{lem:heavy-paths}, every root-to-leaf path in $F$ is subdivided by its light edges into at most $b$ blocks, each being a subpath of some heavy path of $F$.
+The subgraph of $G$ induced on each color class in the preliminary coloring is itself a game graph of $\gamABS(k)$ or $\gamIOV(k)$, respectively, and contains no edges within any of the blocks.
+We will color each such subgraph separately by an appropriate on-line algorithm using $O_k((\log b)^{k-1})$ colors in $\gamABS(k)$ and $O_k(\log b)$ colors in $\gamIOV(k)$.
+To achieve this formally, we define on-line games $\gamABS(k,b)$ and $\gamIOV(k,b)$ like $\gamABS(k)$ and $\gamIOV(k)$, respectively, but with one additional constraint: \begin{enumeratefixed}{iv/v} \item there is a partition of the vertices into at most $b$ blocks of vertices consecutive in the order of presentation $\prec$ such that no edge connects vertices in the same block. \end{enumeratefixed} It follows from the discussion above that the subgraph of $G$ induced on each color class in the preliminary coloring is a game graph of $\gamABS(k,b)$ or $\gamIOV(k,b)$, respectively.